ismailmustafa/ismailmustafa.github.io/projects.md

 ---

 ## NJDOT Fuel Up API
-I created the <a href="https://github.com/ismailmustafa/NJDOT-FuelUp-API">NJDOT Fuel UP API for</a>
+I created the <a href="https://github.com/ismailmustafa/NJDOT-FuelUp-API">NJDOT Fuel UP API</a>
 for <a href="https://github.com/jayrav13">Jay Ravaliya's</a> Fuel Up iOS app.
 His app was built to help NJDOT employees find important locations in New Jersey.
 Technologies used include [Servant](https://haskell-servant.github.io), sqlite3, and Amazon EC2 for hosting.